Georgia to Montana Car Shipping (2026 Cost Guide)

 - Type of transport: Open carriers are the most economical, while enclosed transport offers greater protection for valuable or classic cars.
 Another option you might want to consider is top-loading.
 For a detailed comparison, see our guide on open vs. enclosed shipping.

-- Distance and route: The journey from Georgia to Montana spans about 2,138 miles.
-More miles mean more fuel and labor, raising the cost.
+- Distance and route: The trip from Georgia to Montana covers roughly 2,138 miles.
+Longer routes raise fuel and labor expenses, which increase the overall cost.

 Montana vehicle regulations you need to know